 - Examine issues related to children’s personal, social and emotional development.

-- Understand how to work with parent more effectively, helping both you and them.
+- Understand how to work with parents effectively, helping both you and them.

 - Participate in observation, assessment and planning, helping you develop your skills of analysis.